The Guideline for the prophylactic use of Rh D immunoglobulin in pregnancy care (2.63 MB) (2.63) (the Guideline) was released in May 2021.

 The Royal College of Pathologists of Australasia, with support from Lifeblood, successfully applied to the Commonwealth Government for funding of a test in two settings under the usual Medicare arrangements.

-Further questions about availability of the test are best directed to your local pathology provider from your obstetrician or other treating clinician.
+Further questions about availability of the test should be directed to your local pathology provider from your treating clinician.